 A single day of delay at a critical border checkpoint can cascade into thousands of dollars in losses, missed delivery windows, and strained client relationships.
 Globally, border delays cost logistics operators an estimated $1 billion per year.
 Most of those losses stem from one problem: teams find out about closures hours after local sources already reported them.

-Common Challenges at Border Crossings
+What Are the Common Challenges at Border Crossings?

 Logistics teams in Central Asia and the Caucasus face specific challenges that can paralyze movement overnight: